-A project schedule is a listing of the project’s activities, milestones, and deliverables.
-It also determines the start and the end date of a project, its duration, and resources assigned to each activity.
+A project schedule is a listing of project activities, milestones, and deliverables.
+It also determines the start and end dates of a project, its duration, and resources assigned to each activity.

 What are clearly defined projects?

-Clearly defined projects are those whose goals and objectives meet the SMART criteria.
-The acronym SMART stands for Specific, Measurable, Attainable, Relevant, and Time-bound.
+Clearly defined projects are projects whose goals and objectives meet the SMART criteria.
+The acronym SMART stands for Specific, Measurable, Attainable, Relevant, and Time-based.

 A project goal provides direction, while project objectives are specific targets the project aims to achieve to meet the goal.
 Every project has multiple project objectives.

-- Measurable: there are metrics to determine when the objective is met, or we can create these metrics
+- Measurable — relevant metrics are used to determine when the objective is met.

-- Time-bound: there is a precise date for achieving the objective.
+- Time-based — there is a precise date by which the objective should be achieved.

-Now, you may wonder how it looks in practice?
-Let’s provide an example.
-Example of SMART goals for project objectives
+Now, you might be wondering how this looks in practice.
+Let’s provide an example of SMART goals for project objectives

 If you are a project manager in a software development company and your company is developing a new website for a client, your SMART objective may look like this: